-“And trying to bribe an of?cer can get you arrested,” Bill said.
+“And trying to bribe an officer can get you arrested,” Bill said.

 “Yeah, like you’re not all on the take.”

 Bill’s face tightened in anger at Twitch’s words.
-“Get out of here before I decide to ?nd some reason to arrest you.”
+“Get out of here before I decide to find some reason to arrest you.”

 Twitch and his table disappeared.